hololandscape/aisuko/_docs/data_structures/data_type.md

 ## Data Type

-In computer science and computer programming, data type is a set of possible values and a set of allowed operations on it.
+> In computer science and computer programming, data type is a set of possible values and a set of allowed operations on it.
 A data type tells the compiler or interpreter how the programmer intends to use the data.

 ## Concept

-A data type is a collection or grouping of data values.
+> A data type is a collection or grouping of data values.
 Such a grouping may be defined for many reasons: similarity, convenience, or to focus the attention.

+* Primitive types
+* Composite types or non-primitive type
+* Abstract data types

 ## Notable data types